JuliaGraphics/jlqml/README.md

 dirname(dirname(CxxWrap.libcxxwrap_julia))
 ```

-After building jlqml, you also need to set up the `~/.julia/artifacts/Overrides.toml`, to prefer your locally built binaries over the standard (as yet non-existing) official binaries, for example:
+After building jlqml, you also need to set up the `~/.julia/artifacts/Overrides.toml`, to prefer your locally built binaries over the standard binaries, for example:

 ```toml
 [3eaa8342-bff7-56a5-9981-c04077f7cee7]